Frank Wills (security guard): Aftermath

 According to The New York Times, Wills quit his job because he did not receive a raise.
 He then struggled staying employed because media opportunities and appearances kept him away from work, most of which consisted of minimum wage jobs.

 Wills played himself in the 1976 film All the President's Men.
 The book and film were based on Bob Woodward and Carl Bernstein's 1974 book accounting their investigation into the Watergate scandal.
 Wills also appeared briefly on the talk show circuit.

-A scene of Wills discovering the taped door latches was enacted in the 2017 film The Post, directed by Steven Spielberg, starring Meryl Streep and Tom Hanks.

-The 2022 television series Gaslit, starring Julia Roberts and Sean Penn, depicts Wills making his rounds at the hotel and discovering the door being taped open two different times.

-Wills' log entry made on June 17, 1972 at 1:47 a.m. is memorialized in the National Archives.
+Wills' log entry made on June 17, 1972, at 1:47 a.m. is memorialized in the National Archives.